Attention 2020 Travelers! Enrollments received by March 15 get a $200 discount.

 Optional Tarantella Performance

-Visit to the ruins of Pompeii
+Visit to the excavated Roman city of Pompeii

 Rome City Sightseeing: Local Guide, Visits to the Colosseum and the Roman Forum, Visit to the Vatican Museums, Headset receiver for the Vatican sites, Visit to the Sistine Chapel, Visit to St. Peter's Basilica, Stroll on Piazza Navona, Visit to the Pantheon